hexiao0275/CALNet-Dronevehicle/README.md

-# Multispectral Object Detection via Cross-Modal Conflict-Aware Learning (ACMMM 2023 Oral)
+# Multispectral Object Detection via Cross-Modal Conflict-Aware Learning

 This repo is the official implementation for **Multispectral Object Detection via Cross-Modal Conflict-Aware Learning**.
-The paper has been accepted to **ACM MM 2023**.
+The paper has been accepted to **ACM MM 2023 Oral**.

 ### News
 [2024.01.10] **Code** released!